denisstasyev/E-Gifts/frontend/README.md

 # Frontend

-Here you can find project frontend.
+Here you can find project frontend based on React.